conor19w/Binance-Futures-Trading-Bot/README.md

 * symbol[] is a list of the symbols you wish to trade, the default is all the coins on the exchange currently.
 * __Trailing stop: set ```use_trailing_stop = 1``` and change ```trailing_stop_percent``` to suit your strategy to use the trailing stop (Min val .001 i.e .1%, Max 5 i.e. 5%).
 The trailing stop will be placed when the take profit value margin of increase/decrease is reached from your strategy__.
 * To close a trade based off a condition check_close_pos() must return a close_pos flag, and you must ensure ```self.use_close_pos = True``` in Bot_Class also.
-* Want me to host a Bot for you on AWS, I have a [monthly tier](https://github.com/sponsors/conor19w) available for this and join & I'll get in touch to get you set up 😃
+* Want me to host a Bot for you on AWS, I have a [monthly tier](https://github.com/sponsors/conor19w) available for this join & I'll get in touch to get you set up 😃
 ---
 #### Creating Custom Strategies:
 __Strategies are implemented in Bot_Class.py as a function named Make_decision() in the Bot class__